 Cancers of the mouth and oropharynx are relatively rare.
 Including cancers of the lip, tongue, mouth and oropharynx, there are about 6,800 people diagnosed in the UK each year.
 Overall, about 2 out of every 100 cancers diagnosed (2%) are mouth or oropharynx cancers.

 Smoking tobacco (cigarettes, cigars and pipes) and drinking a lot of alcohol are the main risk factors for mouth and oropharyngeal cancers in the western world.
 If you smoke you are at a higher than average risk of developing these types of cancers.
 A study in 2011 estimated that more than half of mouth and throat cancers in the UK are caused by smoking.
-Pipe smokers or people who hold the cigarette for a long time on the lip have an increased risk of cancer of the lip.
 People exposed to secondhand smoke at home or in the workplace have a small increase in their risk of mouth or oropharyngeal cancer.

 Cigarettes and alcohol contain nitrosamines and other chemicals that are known to cause cancer.
 The nitrosamines in alcohol pass over the mouth, throat and top of the larynx (the epiglottis) as you swallow.
 When you smoke, the smoke passes through your mouth, throat and the larynx on its way to your lungs.
 Your risk increases the longer you smoke.

 Remember that if you smoke, you are much more likely to develop cancer of the mouth or oropharynx.
 If you smoke and regularly drink more than the recommended amounts your risk is especially high.
-Cancers of the mouth or oropharynx do sometimes occur in people who have never smoked or drunk much but this is rare.
+Cancers of the mouth or oropharynx do sometimes occur in people who don't smoke or drink much, but this is less common.

-Chewing tobacco or betel quid (gutkha) is known to cause mouth cancer and oropharyngeal cancer.
+Chewing tobacco (smokeless tobacco) or betel quid (gutkha) is known to cause mouth cancer and oropharyngeal cancer.
+It is not a safe alternative to cigarettes.
 It is very common in parts of Asia.
 It is also popular in some immigrant groups in Europe, North America and Australia.

 The term quid means a substance or mixture of substances put in the mouth and chewed, usually for long periods.
 It usually contains tobacco, either on its own or mixed with areca nut (from the Areca catechu tree) and slaked lime and sometimes spices.
 You wrap the mixture in a leaf called a betel leaf, which is where the name betel quid (also called paan) comes from.

 A poor diet may increase your risk of certain types of mouth and oropharyngeal cancer.
-This may be due to a lack of zinc, or other vitamins and minerals.
-If you eat a well balanced diet, with plenty of protein, you are unlikely to be short of zinc.
+This may be due to a lack of vitamins and minerals, such as iron or folic acid.
+Poor diet can lead to a break down in the oral mucosa and this can make it more prone to developing cancer.
+If you eat a well balanced diet with plenty of protein, you are unlikely to be short of vitamins and minerals.